 Should you carry just the state minimum?

 Almost never.
 Arizona minimum is 25/50/15, which means at most $25,000 per injured person, $50,000 total per accident, $15,000 property damage.
 The average new vehicle on the road today costs more than $48,000.
 One serious injury can run into the hundreds of thousands.
 Above your limit, you are personally liable: wages, savings, home.
+Raising liability limits to 100/300/100 usually costs about $15 a month.
+It is the single best protection upgrade most clients make.

 How to actually lower your premium